Women's FA Cup

-The Women's FA Challenge Cup Competition is the top annual cup tournament for women's clubs in English football.
-Founded in 1970, it has been named the WFA Cup, FA Women's Cup and now Women's FA Cup (Vitality Women's FA Cup for sponsorship reasons).
+The Women's FA Challenge Cup is the top annual cup tournament for women's clubs in English football.
+Founded in 1970, it has been named the WFA Cup, FA Women's Cup, and now Women's FA Cup (currently known as the Adobe Women's FA Cup for sponsorship reasons).

 Designed as an equivalent to the FA Cup in men's football, the competition began in 1970–71 as the Mitre Challenge Trophy, organised by the Women's Football Association (WFA).
 There were 71 entrants, including teams from Scotland and Wales.

-The WFA ran the competition for the first 23 editions, during which time Southampton Women's won the cup eight times.
-The Football Association (FA) began administrating English women's football in mid-1993.
+The WFA ran the competition for the first 23 editions, during which time Southampton won the cup eight times.
+The Football Association (FA) began administering English women's football in mid-1993.

 Arsenal holds the record for most titles overall, having won fourteen times.
-The current cup holders are Chelsea, who defeated Manchester City 3–2 in the final at Wembley Stadium on 15 May 2022, winning them back-to-back FA Cup finals in front of 49,094 fans, a record in the competition.
+The current cup holders are Chelsea, who defeated Manchester United 3–0 in the 2025 final to win their sixth FA Cup title.

 Name

 The competition, founded in 1970, was sponsored as the Mitre Challenge Trophy until April 1976.

 As a Women's Football Association competition until 1992–93, it was known as the WFA Cup or more informally as the Women's FA Cup.
 After the running of the competition passed to the FA in 1993–94, the Association renamed it as the FA Women's Cup, until 2015.
-The name was officially reworded as the Women's FA Cup in June 2015, prior to that year's final.
-The tournament rules, as in the men's FA Cup, name it the Challenge Cup Competition.
+The name was officially reworded as the Women's FA Cup in June 2015, before that year's final.
+The tournament rules, as in the men's FA Cup, name it the Women's FA Challenge Cup.